milesix/siesta/.gitlab/issue_templates/New Release.md

 13. [ ] Bump version in `ReleaseNotes.md`.

+14. [ ] Tag the first post-release commit in order to enable correct version descriptors.

-14. [ ] Create new milestone for next release to enable tracking issues and merge requests.
+15. [ ] Create new milestone for next release to enable tracking issues and merge requests.